PopupMaker/Popup-Maker/readme.txt

 = v1.4.12 - 6/24/2016 =
 * Improvement: Reduced translatable strings from 569 total to 439 which is about a 23% reduction which will reduce work for our translators.
-* Removed the welcome page and associated CSS, images etc. This cleans up some useless strings for translation.
+* Tweak: Removed the welcome page and associated CSS, images etc. This cleans up some useless strings for translation.
 * Fix: Bug where add_new cookie wasn't properly replaced for the first trigger.

 = v1.4.11 - 6/10/2016 =